 Try to use products made as naturally as possible with organic ingredients.
 We recommend using a reputable beard conditioner a couple of times a week.
 Our current favorite is the Honest Amish Beard Balm Leave-in Conditioner.

-The best way to comb your bed is to start at the bottom of the beard and then comb in an upwards and outwards direction.
+The best way to comb your bed is to start at the bottom of the beard and then comb in an upward and outwards direction.
 Starting at the neck, you should comb towards the chin and cheeks.
 This will make the beard look fuller by separating the facial hairs.

-Our current pick of brush & comb sets is the Repsol Care Beard Brush & Beard Comb Set.
+Our current pick of brush & comb sets is the Repsol Care Beard Brush & Comb Set.

 Do not rush this stage!
 Trimming your beard requires time and care and shouldn’t be attempted by anyone in a hurry.
 While many blokes let a professional trim their beards, many cannot afford such a luxury and take the DIY approach.

-Vitamin A – meat eggs cheese carrots spinach broccoli
+Vitamin A – meat, eggs, cheese, carrots, spinach broccoli

-Vitamin E – nuts beans spinach kale plant oils avocado
+Vitamin E – nuts, beans, spinach, kale plant oils avocado

-Vitamin B3 – turkey chicken breast mushrooms liver peanuts peas
+Vitamin B3 – turkey, chicken breast, mushrooms, liver, peanuts, peas

-Vitamin B5 – sunflower seeds salmon corn cauliflower yogurt
+Vitamin B5 – sunflower seeds, salmon, corn, cauliflower yogurt

-Did you know that many ladies use biotin to grow better hair and nails?
+Did you know many ladies use biotin to grow better hair and nails?
 Did you also know that many men use it to grow facial hair faster?